eduvis/eduvis.github.io/projects.md

 This project is still in the works.

 ### Training material for VI students who choose to independently operate CAS or graphical calculators.
+The bulk of this material has been produced by Nathaniel Schmidt and Charlie Roberts.

 Our aim is to produce a video presentation, which will reveal the results of a comparative and contrastive software-analytical assessment of viable and useful CAS software solutions for students.  the aim will be to find and demonstrate solutions that:
 * Are preferably cross-platform, particularly if they can be used on computer operating systems such as Mac, windows and Linux;